 Ultra-high bond epoxy formulations for vertical and overhead application are designed with thixotropic rheology — shear-thinning behavior that makes the adhesive flow during mixing and application (when it is subjected to shear stress from the static mixer, nozzle, and application tool) but return to a high-viscosity, high-yield-stress state when the shear stops and the adhesive is at rest on the substrate.

-Thixotropy is achieved through fumed silica, clay minerals, or polymer-based thickeners added to the base resin or curing agent components.
-The thickener creates a three-dimensional gel network within the uncured adhesive that provides structural resistance to flow at rest but is disrupted by the shear of mixing and application.
-When shear stops, the network rebuilds over a period of seconds to minutes — the thixotropic recovery time — during which the adhesive transitions from its low-viscosity mixed state to its high-viscosity at-rest state.
+Thixotropy is achieved through fumed silica, clay minerals, or polymer-based thickeners added to the base resin or curing agent.
+The thickener creates a three-dimensional gel network within the uncured adhesive that resists flow at rest but is disrupted by the shear of mixing and application.
+When shear stops, the network rebuilds over seconds to minutes — the thixotropic recovery time — as the adhesive transitions from its low-viscosity mixed state to its high-viscosity at-rest state.

 For vertical applications, a formulation with a sag resistance of 15 to 20 mm vertical application height is adequate for most structural joint configurations.
-For overhead applications with larger adhesive volumes, higher sag resistance — 30 to 50 mm vertical height or full overhead capability — is required.
+For overhead applications with larger adhesive volumes, higher sag resistance — 30 to 50 mm vertical height or full overhead capability — is required, similar to the thixotropic paste formulations used in wind turbine blade bondlines, which are applied across large vertical and overhead surfaces during blade assembly.

 Formulations with high thixotropy show higher static viscosity at rest but can also be more difficult to apply uniformly because the high yield stress requires more force to spread the adhesive to the substrate surface and fill the bond area.
 The right balance depends on the application method and the joint geometry.